-- 1Always spend as much money as possible when it comes to audio equipment.Spending more money once will keep your sound better for years.
-As a result, a good shielded cable with well-soldered connectors will keep a lot of useful signal intact.
-Well-shielded cables usually are thicker than other similar cables.
+- 1Always spend as much money as you can afford when it comes to audio equipment.Spending more money once will keep your sound better for years.
+As a result, a good shielded cable with well-soldered connectors will keep a lot of useful signals intact.
+Well-shielded cables are usually thicker than other similar cables.

 - 3Your computer, mixer, pedal, and amplifier have to be grounded too.

 - 4The best solution for home recording is active pickups in a guitar with a fresh 9-volt battery.

-- 1The next step in the sound chain is a unit that alters the sound.
+- 5Altering the sound.The next step in the sound chain is a unit that alters the sound.
 You have to buy either a DI box (direct box, direct unit, direct pedal) or a pedal, combo, preamplifier, or amplifier with a DI output.
 For example, Roland Cube 15 or Control Damage tube pedals.
 How to know that a pedal or an amplifier has a DI unit?
 You can look at the output panel and find anything that has "DI" or "Direct Out" or "Direct Recording" either on the panel or in the specifications.
 If you do not connect through the direct output, the sound will be sand-like, weak, and not rich in overtones.
 Always include that in your chain!

-- 4Buy two jack 6.3mm �" jack 6.3mm mono cables.
+- 8Buy two jack 6.3mm jack 6.3mm mono cables.

-- 6Plug the other cable into the direct output of the pedal, amplifier, or preamplifier and run it into the free line-in channel of the mixer.
+- Plug the other cable into the direct output of the pedal, amplifier, or preamplifier and run it into the free line-in channel of the mixer.
 Take the left channel if the input is stereo.
 NOTE: Skip step 7 and step 8 if you have completed the previous part and connected your microphone to your PC.

-- 7Ascertain that the mixer output and sound card inputs are matching the cable ends.
-That means, generally, that a jack 6mm �" jack 3.5mm cable is required for most cases.
-Where in other cases we can arm either or both ends of the cable with an adapter (for example, from jack 3.5mm to jack 6.3mm).
+- 9Match the cable ends.Ascertain that the mixer output and sound card inputs match the cable ends.
+That means, generally, that a jack 6mm jack 3.5mm cable is required for most cases.
+In other cases, we can arm either or both ends of the cable with an adapter (for example, from jack 3.5mm to jack 6.3mm).

-- 8Plug one end into the mixer.Plug the other end into the line-in input of your sound card.
+- 10Plug one end into the mixer.Plug the other end into the line-in input of your sound card.
 Sometimes, line-in and microphone inputs are one in the sound card.
 You have to choose the line-in input later on in the software mixer in this case.